We are proud to announce the latest addition to the Convox platform: Grid.

 Chat rooms are the command centers for DevOps teams, and perhaps no chat service has more buzz these days than Slack.

-Add to Slack button.
+Grid implements the Add to Slack button.
 Once you add your Rack to a Slack channel you’ll start receiving notifications of all the critical events on that Rack including:

 - Rack version updates